Degree: Associate of Science

 What is the tuition for Pro-Tech?

-Tuition and fees for the first two semesters are $12,510.
-Tuition and fees for the entire program (including a summer term) are $29,563.
+Tuition and fees for the first two semesters are $12,520.
+Tuition and fees for the entire program (including a summer term) are $29,573.
 Housing costs $18,280 for the entire program.
 But you should expect to earn approximately $15,330 at your internships.
+The costs and income page provides detailed financial information.

 As a Pro-Tech student, am I eligible for financial aid?